saverecs/SaverECS/README.md

 ```

-- 	The SMT formula generated from the PI controller of DC motor in SMT-LIB2 fomat for `k=0` is the following (in prefix format).
-We perform this conversion of C-Program into SMT encoding by using Clang/LLVM library.
-Therefore, we see a number of extra variables which are introduced by the library in order to formulate an equivalent SSA of the input C-program.
+- 	The SMT formula generated from the PI controller of DC motor in SMT-LIB2 format for `k=0` is the following (in prefix format).
+We perform this conversion of the C-program into SMT encoding by using the Clang/LLVM library.
+Therefore, we see some extra variables introduced by the library to formulate an equivalent SSA of the input C-program.

 		(ite (< (+ (* (- 1 state_angVal_0 ) 40 ) (+ (- 1 state_angVal_0 ) state_error_i_previous_0 ) ) -20 )
 			(= .add3_0 -20 )